dvogel3/Mathematica-Projects/README.md

 # Mathematica-Projects
-Most of these mathematica projects were done in partial fulfillment for the Advanced Multivariable Calculus course at the US Military Academy at West Point
+This repository is for hosting some of the Mathematica projects I completed in partial fulfillment of the Advanced Multivariable Calculus course at the US Military Academy at West Point.